mybb/meta/architecture/mybb-1.9-theme-system.md

   Activated Themes will be tracked in the database table `mybb_themes`, and associated with a Package in the filesystem.
 These records will contain information specific to the individual forum installation, like permissions, customized title, or chosen color scheme, and will be referenced in other tables.

 #### Themelets
 Features related to Themes have a significant overlap with Plugins, which can supply their own templates or stylesheets.
-The new system introduces a logical structure — common to both types — grouping Resources introduced by a single Extension, together with their metadata, while allowing them to reside in the source Package's directory:
+The new system introduces a logical structure — common to both types — grouping Resources introduced by a single Extension by namespace and type, together with their metadata:

 ```
+frontend/
     images/
     scripts/
     styles/
     templates/
     resources.json
+acp/
+    ...
 ```

 The Extension System will process Resources contained in each active Extension's directory according to desired inheritance.